petemmccarthy/to-do-app/README.md

 * Ability to edit a To Do
 * Toggle between open and completed To Dos
-* Mark as complete checkbox box is functional but ugly, it needs more design
+* Mark as complete checkbox box is functional but ugly
 * Tests need adding

 ## Prerequisites